 Cara Gwizd is a self-taught graphite artist who uses primarily, medium to large sized pieces to portray the sacredness and beauty of the many transformations women undergo within their lifetime.
 It is the very appreciation of these specific rites of passage that are vital in changing societal narratives surrounding the lives of girls and women.

 Her subjects are often those she both knows and loves as a means of visual storytelling.
 Her creative process often begins with simply listening to those that surround her or spending some time alone with her own thoughts.
-Once she begins to envision a piece into existence, a large portion of her time is spent digging deeper into historical records and customs that tie into the personal experiences she wishes to represent while tying in elements and subtle hints of her Polish, Irish, French Canadian and Algonquin ancestry.
+Once she begins to envision a piece into existence, a large portion of her time is spent digging deeper into historical records and customs that tie into the personal experiences she wishes to represent while tying in elements of her experiences as a Polish-Canadian, as well as subtle hints of the Irish, French Canadian, and Algonquin heritage that exists within her matrilineal lineage.

 Her use of bold, expressive dark values in the background and the smaller details of her work balances the softer tones of her photorealistic approach to figurative drawing.
 This is effective in ensuring that detail of her pieces do not inhibit the viewer from the emotional focal point of each piece.